ullas9525/WordGame/README.md

 3. **Navigate to a Game Folder**
    - Each game has its own folder.
 Open that folder and follow the instructions in its `README.md` to run the game.

-**Enjoy the WordGame Collection!** If you have any questions or issues, feel free to open an issue or contact us.
+**Enjoy the WordGame Collection!**

+## Contributing

+Feel free to report any bugs or suggest new features by creating an issue in the GitHub repository.

+## License

+This project is licensed under the MIT License.
+You can find the full license text in the LICENSE file.